-- Look at the Regional Needs List page to determine if you even need to check our catalog.
+- Look at the regional needs list to determine if you even need to check our catalog.
 We have gone through some of the larger sets and identified what we're missing so that you don't have to take the time to check for every item when they all fall under the same title (or sort through long serial records).
 These lists cover the Essential Titles, Serial Set, Census, and other miscellaneous titles.

 - You do not need to offer anything from Y 1.1/4, Y 1.1/5, Y 1.1/6, Y 1.1/7, and Y 1.1/8 since these House and Senate reports and documents are all retained within the bound Serial Set that the Regional receives separately.

 - If the University of Minnesota catalog shows that a Twin Cities campus (UM TC) library owns a copy of the document, it does not need to be offered and may be withdrawn without contacting the Regional.
 You can either search by title or use the SuDoc browse.
 If it is unclear if the University of Minnesota owns a copy, please list it via FDLP eXchange.
 If you are discarding a paper copy and we only have a microfiche copy, please list it with us as a courtesy.

 - If significant publications or large sets are being withdrawn, contacting the Regional is encouraged as a courtesy, as well as publicizing them for other depositories in the region.

 - It is preferred that libraries offer materials not needed by the Regional to other depositories in the region and then nationally.
 However, offering past the Regional is not required.
 We highly encourage selectives to offer appropriate materials to Preservation Stewards, which are depositories committed to retain specified tangible depository resources for long-term preservation including the Serial Set, Congressional Record, Federal Register, hearings, US Statutes at Large, and other large runs and sets (full list and contact info).
 GPO also has a digitization needs list for the Serial Set, hearings, and the Congressional Directory that you can check if these items were not needed by the Regional.